 Ground Floor Gallery

 - As you travel past the glass lifts, you will find Baltic's Ground Floor gallery.
-The Ground Floor Gallery is an exhibition by artist Sahej Rahal called Mythmachine.

-- Sahej Rahal: What to expect
+- Chris Killip: What to Expect

 - Baltic Shop will be open when you visit.

 - You will enter through a level access open doorway.

 - The items you can purchase are displayed on shelves and tables.